Futures Experience

 Futures Conference

 In a full-day format, participants explored present-day challenges and developed bold future scenarios for how they might be overcome.
+How can a sustainable future be built - quite literally?
 The key design challenge: an exchange format that takes conflicting positions seriously without paralyzing the process.

 FREE FUTURESLITERACY OFFERING FESTIVAL